 Like any other stock, you can purchase blue chip stocks through a broker.
 As with any investment, you should understand what you are buying.
-Because blue chips have products that are so well-known, it’s easy to find a company whose products you recognize.
-That’s a good place to start.
+Blue chips make for a good place to start since these companies have products that are so well-known.

-Because they tend to be large companies, blue chip stocks tend not to be too volatile, so most people purchase them with the intention of holding them for a long period of time.
-Because they tend to appreciate over time, investors are rarely disappointed with this strategy.
+Since they are generally large companies, blue chip stocks tend to be stable, so most people purchase them intending to hold them for a long period of time.
+Because they typically appreciate over time, investors are rarely disappointed with this strategy.